COVID’s Impact on Travel to Japan

 December 13 2021: Japan has confirmed an additional 8 cases of the ‘Omicron’ variant, bringing the total number of cases identified in the country to 12.
 The newly-identified persons had all recently travelled to the Democratic Republic of the Congo, Mozambique, Namibia or the United States.
 Overall COVID-19 numbers in Japan remain low – with 146 new cases and 1 death recorded on Friday – however experts are warning that the coming Christmas and New Year holidays could see another surge in numbers.

-December 6 2021: in response to the Omicron variant, Japan has moved to further restrict entry by suspending all visas that have not yet been activated by the traveller by entering Japan, for a period of one month.
+December 6 2021: In response to the Omicron variant, Japan has moved to further restrict entry by suspending all visas that have not yet been activated by the traveller by entering Japan, for a period of one month.
 An exception to this measure apples if the visa holder is the spouse or child of a Japanese citizen, permanent resident or diplomat however government clarification of this point has not been forth-coming and it has not been confirmed how or for how long this measure will be implemented.

-December 1 2021: the government has confirmed the first case of the ‘Omicron’ variant in Japan with a passenger testing positive for it upon arrival at Narita Airport.
+December 1 2021: The government has confirmed the first case of the ‘Omicron’ variant in Japan with a passenger testing positive for it upon arrival at Narita Airport.
 The man – reported to be in his 30s – had recently arrived from Namibia and is now in quarantine at a designated government facility.

-November 30 2021: as of today, Japan has significantly restricted entry by effectively banning foreign nationals for a period of at least one month.
+November 30 2021: As of today, Japan has significantly restricted entry by effectively banning foreign nationals for a period of at least one month.
 In response to the emerging ‘Omicron’ variant, the government has announced that only Japanese citizens and foreign nationals with ‘special permission’ are now allowed to enter Japan – regardless of where they are traveling from.
 Those who can still enter are required to spend 14 days in quarantine, even if fully vaccinated.
 The government has also reduced the maximum number of entries each from 5,000 to 3,500 persons.

-November 29 2021: in response to concern over the increased virulence of the new ‘Omicron’ variant, first detected in South Africa, Japan has announced stricter entry controls for the following southern African nations: Botswana, Eswatini, Lesotho, Mozambique, Malawi, Namibia South Africa, Zambia and Zimbabwe.
+November 29 2021: In response to concern over the increased virulence of the new ‘Omicron’ variant, first detected in South Africa, Japan has announced stricter entry controls for the following southern African nations: Botswana, Eswatini, Lesotho, Mozambique, Malawi, Namibia South Africa, Zambia and Zimbabwe.
 Any person entering Japan who has spent time in one or more of those nation in the past 14 days, is now required to spend at least 10 days in a government-designated facility upon arrival followed by an additional 4 days at home or at a hotel – totalling 14 days of quarantine.
 At this time, there has been no announcement that the Omicron variant has been detected in Japan.

 November 16 2021: Japan reported 79 new COVID-19 cases on Nov-15, the lowest total in around a year-and-a-half.
 The dramatic decrease in cases has been attributed to the country’s increasingly high vaccination rate and behaviour including the general compliance across the country with wearing masks.